parthingle007-dev/Competitive-Programming-SOC/README.md

 ## Note

 This repository contains only solution code.
-Problem statements belong to their respective platforms and can be accessed through the official links.
+Problem statements belong to their respective platforms.

 The repository represents my ongoing learning journey and will be updated throughout the Summer Learning Program.